 Edinburgh Must sees – Galleries and Gardens

-Yes, let’s put the National Gallery of Scotland on the list.
+Yes, let’s put the National Gallery of Scotland on the list of Edinburgh must sees.
 Hours of absorbing gazing, right at the foot of the Mound.
 Nice Scottish-themed café on site as well with a fine view of the Scott Monument.

 (Just to clarify: the National Galleries of Scotland is the collective name for a number of galleries, three of which are in Edinburgh.)

-Let’s head down to the Royal Botanic Gardens, also making it to the must sees in Edinburgh, not just for its extensive collections (especially strong in temperate plants from the Far East) but also as a green haven and place to pause.
+Let’s head down to the Royal Botanic Gardens, also making it to the Edinburgh must sees, not just for its extensive collections (especially strong in temperate plants from the Far East) but also as a green haven and place to pause.